Al-Aqsa: After 1967

 In 1990, the Waqf began construction of a series of outdoor minbar (pulpits) to create open-air prayer areas for use on popular holy days.
 A monument to the victims of the Sabra and Shatila massacre was also erected.
-In 1996, the Waqf began underground construction of the new el-Marwani Mosque in the southeastern corner of the Temple Mount.
+In 1996, the Waqf began underground construction of the new al-Marwani Mosque in the southeastern corner of the Temple Mount.
 The area was claimed by the Waqf as a space that served in earlier Islamic periods as a place of prayer, but some saw the move as a part of a "political agenda" and a "pretext" for the Islamization of the underground space, and believed it had been instigated to prevent the site being used a synagogue for Jewish prayers.
 A spate over the use of the Golden Gate (Bab adh-Dhahabi) gatehouse as a mosque has followed in 2019.

 On 28 September 2000, then-opposition leader of Israel Ariel Sharon visited the Al-Aqsa Mosque compound along with 1,000 armed guards.
 The visit was provocative and helped spark the five-year uprising by the Palestinians commonly known as the Second Intifada, but also referred to as the al-Aqsa Intifada after the incident.

 On 5 November 2014, Israeli police entered the main prayer hall itself for the first time since capturing Jerusalem in 1967, according to Sheikh Azzam Al-Khatib, director of the Islamic Waqf.
 Previous media reports of 'storming Al-Aqsa' referred to the whole compound rather than the Qibli Mosque prayer hall itself.

+During the 2026 Iran war, the mosque was closed for a period of 40 days by the Israeli authorities, marking the first time the mosque was closed on the Eid prayers since 1967.
+An estimated 100,000 people attended the Friday prayer the day after the mosque was re-opened.